albertsoima/human_vs_robot/README.md

 ## Author: Albert Ma, Lin Chen, Vincent Rideout

 ### Intrduction
-We were able to achieve AUC ROC score of 0.9207 and scored the top 23% in the Kaggle leaderboard. \n Scripts are sorted by chronological order with 00 prefix being the first and 05 prefix being the last.
+We were able to achieve AUC ROC score of 0.9207 and scored the top 23% in the Kaggle leaderboard.

+Scripts are sorted by chronological order with 00 prefix being the first and 05 prefix being the last.
 This repo also contains the final feature set for building our model.

 ### 00_featureIPMerchandiseCountry.py